krobelus/rate-experiments/README.md

 Features
 --------

-- output core lemmas as DIMACS or LRAT for accepted proofs
+- output core lemmas as DIMACS, LRAT or GRAT for accepted proofs
 - output SICK certificate of unsatisfiability for rejected proofs
 - competitive performance due to backwards checking with core-first unit propagation
-- option to ignore reason deletions (flag `-d` or `--skip-unit-deletions`)
+- option to ignore unit deletions, including reason deletions (flag `-d` or `--skip-unit-deletions`)
 - decompress input files (Gzip, Zstandard, Bzip2, XZ, LZ4)

-- The debug build comes with lots of assertions, including checks for arithmetic overflows and lossy narrowing conversions.
+The debug build comes with lots of assertions, including checks for arithmetic overflows and lossy narrowing conversions.

 Rust
 ----